 You will finish the cooking class at around 2pm where they will drop you off back at your hotel or in the heart of Ubud.

 I think this is then the perfect day to really get away from the towns and experience some real remote Balinese culture.
 We all come to Bali to relax and soak up an atmosphere that we are missing from our day to day lives back home.

 Make your way out into the countryside with some locals and watch fireflies dancing in the night.
 You will be served some absolutely amazing local cuisine, as authentic as it comes, and get a chance to relax a little before tomorrow’s very early start.

-Day 5 is going to be a really early morning, 2am, so feel free to not go out into the firefly paddies if you think you’re going to need an early night!
+Day 5 is going to be a really early morning, 2 am, so feel free to not go out into the firefly paddies if you think you’re going to need an early night!
 Or, you can check out this list of fun things to do in Ubud if you wanted to try something different.

 I would recommend staying in whatever hotel you were in the night before.
 No point in having to move all of your things from place to place if you don’t have to.

 There are really very few places in the world that allow you to see such a beautiful sunrise on top of an active volcano.
 Mt Batur is one of those places.
 You really would be silly to miss such an epic experience.

 You will be picked up from your accommodation at around 2 am and be driven to the village at the bottom of the mountain.

 Sleep on the car ride there!
 Not really a pro tip but close your eyes and make the most of when you’re not in the car.

 From there you will walk up to the peak in time to watch the sunrise over the island of Bali.
 You will even be able to see the lava from the crater itself!